 As expected, these named meat and fish ingredients are highly nutritious and provide valuable protein and fat to help your dog maintain its health and energy.

 The industry regulars of Peas, Sweet Potatoes, and Chickpeas are present in reasonable proportions.
 These vegetables and starches provide a fair proportion of carbohydrates and dietary fiber that is not excessive.

 Solid Gold Leaping Waters Cold Water Salmon & Vegetable Recipe Review

-Solid Gold recipes and products have very extravagant and flamboyant names, but nothing is confusing about their Leaping Waters Cold Water Salmon & Vegetable formula.
+Solid Gold recipes and products often have very extravagant and flamboyant names, but nothing is confusing about their Leaping Waters Cold Water Salmon & Vegetable formula.

-The formula also makes use of a substantial number of vegetable and starch ingredients of varying quality.
-This includes the staples of Peas, Chickpeas, and Tapioca.
+This formula from Solid Gold also makes use of a substantial number of vegetable and starch ingredients of varying quality.
+This range includes the staples of Peas, Chickpeas, and Tapioca.
 Lastly, it contains Pea Fiber.

 While this is a vegetable by-product, it is considered the least concerning of all the Pea By-products as its only nutritional value is fiber.